I accept queries through Query Manager at: https://QueryManager.com/JoshuaBilmes

 Joshua’s open for queries, but often has a long response time.
 He also scouts for new talent at several conventions every year.

-Other relevant links: Joshua’s Real Blog
+Other relevant links: Joshua’s Blog

 I’m excluding work by my own clients here, but…